 'Desperate and let down' - Victims in the West Midlands suffer as court cases are delayed by months or even years

-Record levels of crown court delays in our are deepening the trauma of victims and making many feel justice is "out of reach", the Victims Commissioner has warned.
+Record levels of crown court delays are deepening the trauma of victims and making many feel justice is "out of reach", the Victims Commissioner has warned.

 Watch more of our videos on ShotsTV.com